wumpyproject/wumpy/docs/source/setup/authenticating.md

     TOKEN = 'ODg3Mjg2Nzg4MzYyNzU2MDk2.YUB8Nw.AbCD3Fgh1jKLMn0pQRST0VwxYz0'
     ```

-    Now go back to your main file and import this variable:
+    Now go back to your main file and import the variable like this:

     ```python
     import wumpy